wenyi1994/Wissenschaftliches-Programmieren/README.md

 ## Uebung 1
 sinus_plot.cxx
+* generate a sequence of x and sin(x)

 input:
+* (input has beed protected by checking its legality)
 * hw: the times of halfwave length
 * nsteps: number of sampling points

-//input has beed protected by checking its legality

 output:
 * sequence of x and f(x)

 ## Uebung 2
+Fibonacci.cpp
+* generate fibonacci sequence with the ratio of neighboring number

+input:
+* count: number of numbers in genarated sequence

+output:
+* fibonacci sequence
+* ratio of neighboring number